The Dreaded Language Learning Plateau: How to Rise Above It

 Building your vocabulary won’t only help you keep your learning on track, it will also help you communicate more clearly and concisely.

-Most language students focus on a generic form of their target language early in their educations.
+Most language students focus on a generic form of their target language early in their education.
 Once you’ve plateaued, the next logical step is to learn to speak more like a native.
 Interacting with native speakers is terrific for speaking practice, listening practice, vocabulary building and pronunciation improvement.

-It can definitely be intimidating to try to speak your target language with a native speaker.
-Luckily, conversation exchange is an awesome tool for this.
+Conversation exchange is an awesome tool for this.
 Conversation exchange is when you partner with a speaker of your target language.
 You get practice in your target language, and you give your partner practice in your native language.
-This is ideal because there’s a strong chance that your partner has also encountered a language learning plateau that they’re trying to escape from.
+If you can’t find a native speaker near you, there are plenty of online solutions.

 For instance, Conversation Exchange can help you find a native speaker near you or arrange a penpal correspondence.
 TalkAbroad can also help you schedule online video conversations with a native speaker.
+Skype language exchange is a popular way to connect with native speakers all over the world.

 Once you start speaking your target language with native speakers, your skill and confidence will propel you past the plateau.

-7. Build confidence with other learners.
+7. Build your confidence and share your experience with other learners

 Working on your skills in general will help improve your confidence, but the best way to improve your confidence is to use your target language and use it often.